federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 — are obsolete and abandoned.
 The source code of the application and its Windows binaries have not been updated for many years at that sites.

 **New official site is HERE.
-AutoClicker2 Record Play List Of Mouse Clicks is the only actively developed fork of orphamielautoclicker and opautoclicker and the only application ever that supports record and playback the whole sequences of mouse clicks with five mouse buttons**.
+AutoClicker2 Record Play The Lists Of Mouse Clicks is the only actively developed fork of orphamielautoclicker and opautoclicker and the only application ever that supports record and playback the whole sequences of mouse clicks with five mouse buttons**.

 Note 2.
-The project is undergoing re-branding from "RPG AutoClicker Professional Suite for Windows" and "AutoClicker2 Record-Play for Windows" to "AutoClicker2 Record Play List Of Mouse Clicks".
+The project is undergoing re-branding from "RPG AutoClicker Professional Suite for Windows" and "AutoClicker2 Record-Play for Windows" to "AutoClicker2 Record Play The Lists Of Mouse Clicks".
 Some text labels in the application and the site may be inconsistent.

 ## New Features In Version 5.8.3.1